YCAMInterlab/ProCamToolkit/readme.md

 ### RecursiveAverageExample

 Recursively averages all the images in a folder.
-Useful fro extracting gray images from a sequence of gray code scans.
+Useful for extracting gray images from a sequence of gray code scans.

 # Other